 WAFs usually use algorithms to detect known malicious types of traffic.
 Organizations need to set policies telling the WAF what is suspicious before it can protect against a security incident.

-These are the rules that tell the WAF what type of requests or traffic behavior present risks to an organization.
+These rules tell the WAF what type of requests or traffic behavior present risks to an organization.
 They also tell the WAF what action to take when it detects one of these types.

 Good WAF policies must minimize false positives.
 False positive blocks may prevent legitimate users from using the application for its intended purpose.
-False positive blocks may prevent legitimate users from using the application for its intended purpose.
-As web apps tend to be dynamic and continuously developed, policies must be regularly reviewed and modified to maximize protections and limit false positive blocks.
+As web apps tend to be dynamic and continuously developed, regular review of policies is crucial to maximize protections and limit false positive blocks.

 Inspection